PubMed: why and how to search

-Our information sheet about PubMed on the Knowledge Centre for Health Ghent (KCGG) website will provide more information.
+Our information sheet about PubMed on the Knowledge Centre for Health Ghent (KCGG) website provides more information.

 References and abstracts in PubMed are freely accessible to everyone.
-The full text of articles can be consulted via the SFX button.
+Checking if the full text of articles is available, can be done by clicking the SFX button.
 For more info about the SFX button, see the SFX (re)search tips page.

 You can search in PubMed with free text (see Automatic Term Mapping and Searching via Tags).
 You can also search using MeSH terms, the thesaurus keywords (see Searching via MeSH terms).
 However, a good search action requires a combination of both (see Searching via free text and MeSH terms).

 In PubMed the following Boolean operators can be used to set up your search query:

 - AND: all terms should appear.
 In a standard search query AND is automatically placed between search terms.

 - OR: one of the terms should appear.